dronicfore/dj-lapi/README.md

 # DJavaLibraryAPI
-MAY THE Robots BE WITH YOU AND LET the Robots DO THE JOB!
+MAY THE Robots BE WITH YOU AND LET THE Robots DO THE JOB!